zzjrabbit/marlin/book/spade/quickstart.md

 }
 ```

 Finally, we can simply use `cargo test` to drive our design!
-It will take a while before it starts doing Marlin dynamic compilation because it needs to first build the Spade project by invoking the spade compiler.
+It will take a while before it starts doing Marlin dynamic compilation because it needs to first build the Spade project by invoking the Spade compiler.

 > [!WARNING]
 > By default, `SpadeRuntime` invokes `swim build`, which is not thread-safe.
 If